StijnLemm/Traitor/README.md

-# traitor
+# Traitor
 trying stuff with traits and templats lol.
+This is what i came up with for now!
 ``` c++
 #include "Traitor"